-3 credits Learn how to install, configure and administer a Windows desktop operating system.
+Learn how to install, configure and administer a Windows desktop operating system.
 Work in a computer laboratory setting to develop the real-world expertise needed to set up and support the Windows desktop environment.
 As you progress through topics such as installing the operating system, configuring hardware devices and establishing network connectivity, you are also preparing for Microsoft Exam 70-620.
 As an added bonus you will learn the operation of VMWare Workstation.
-Prerequisite: Working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, file management).
+Prerequisite: Working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, file management) and Reading score of - COMPASS 80 or higher and Math score of - COMPASS 40 or higher.

-10-154-186 Windows Network Infrastructure

-3 credits Gain the skills necessary for supporting and configure a Windows Network infrastructure including name resolution, file and print services, and remote access.
+10-154-186 Windows Network Infrastructure 3 credits Gain the skills necessary for supporting and configure a Windows Network infrastructure including name resolution, file and print services, and remote access.
 Learn the practical skills required to troubleshoot and monitor network problems while preparing for Microsoft MCTS Exam 70-642.
 Prerequisites: 10-107-111, and 10-154-184 and completion or concurrent enrollment in one of the following: 10-150-101 or 10-150-170.

-Introduces Linux with a focus on system administration skills.
+10-154-190 Linux Server 3 credits Introduces Linux with a focus on system administration skills.
 Topics include installation, file and directory management, command execution, input/output redirection and pipes, shell scripts, network services, security, troubleshooting and the X Window system.
 Prerequisite: 10-150-101 or 10-150-170.